tariquesani/dayone-to-obsidian-google-photos-jinja2/README.md

 ## Setup

 **DO NOT do this in your current vault.
-Create a new vault for the purpose of testing.
+Create a new vault for testing.
 You are responsible for ensuring against data loss.**
 **This script deletes folders if run a second time** (however, choices that the user inputs are saved to the `secrets` directory.
 This means the script can be stopped midway through and picked back up at any time).
 **This script renames files.**
 **This script resizes images in the DayOne export (to max 400x400 by default).**